grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/08 Tags and Groups.md

 ## Groups

-Groups are optional, and it allows you to “group” your load script.
+Groups are optional, and it allows you to “group” a large load script to help you with the test result analysis.
 Groups can be nested, allowing you the BDD-style of testing.

+For example, you could use groups to organize multiple requests due to loading a page or executing a user action.

 <CodeGroup labels={["groups.js"]} lineNumbers={[true]}>